 On the first day of the Working Conference SAFE’s most important project in 2019 was presented – The Economic Impact of Stroke in Europe Report.This pivotal piece of research into the health economics of stroke in Europe was presented by Ramon Luengo Fernandes, research lead on behalf of the University of Oxford and Gary Randall, SAFE’s Research Manager and volunteer.

 “The Economic Impact of Stroke in Europe Report provides persuasive arguments for stroke to be considered as an investable proposition.
 We hope we have brought enough hard evidence for our partners, medics, researchers and policy decision makers to see the clear potential for investment in stroke prevention, treatment and life after stroke as a way for saving more lives and reducing future costs” said Arlene Wilkie, SAFE Director General and the chair of this session.

 The whole session with the presentation of the results was live tweeted and shared via SAFE Facebook page.

 You can see the agenda of the SAFE Working Conference here.

 The second day was about practical information on how to grow an SSO, presented by Sarah Belson from the World Stroke Organisation.
-‘How to develop your organisation’ is of course this is a huge topic, but having spoken to a number of you I recognise that some of the most valuable learning you take from SAFE, is hearing from the experience of other SSOs” said Sarah Belson.
-She presented the four case studies from Cyprus, Finland, Poland and Israel SSOs.
+‘How to develop your organisation’ is of course a huge topic, but having spoken to a number of you I recognise that some of the most valuable learning you take from SAFE, is hearing from the experience of other SSOs” said Sarah Belson.
+She presented four case studies from the Cyprus, Finland, Poland and Israel SSOs.

-There were three new candidates for the Board and three candidates from the previous Board were standing for reelection.
+There were three new candidates for the Board and three candidates from the previous Board were standing for re-election.
 After expressing unanimous decisions for each candidate, delegates’ vote lead to SAFE having the full Board in 2020.
 The new Board consists of 11 members:

 Jon Barrick, SAFE President, UK